 In July 1992, the Josephson Institute of Ethics hosted a 3-day summit of prominent youth leaders, educators and character education scholars in Aspen, Colorado.
 The result was this declaration, which provided the guiding principles for the CHARACTER COUNTS! movement that currently reaches about 8 million young people.
-It is clear that the eight sentences making up the Declaration is as profound and pertinent as it was 21 years ago.
+It is clear that the eight sentences making up the Declaration is as profound and pertinent as it was nearly 30 years ago.

 1. The next generation will be the stewards of our communities, nation and planet in extraordinarily critical times.

 2. In such times, the well-being of our society requires an involved, caring citizenry with good moral character.

 3. People do not automatically develop good moral character; therefore, conscientious efforts must be made to help young people develop the values and abilities necessary for moral decision making and conduct.

 4. Effective character education is based on core ethical values rooted in democratic society, in particular, respect, responsibility, trustworthiness, justice and fairness, caring and civic virtue and citizenship.

 5. These core ethical values transcend cultural, religious and socioeconomic differences.